-(Application Deposit is applicable for systems ≥ 10 kW) - Step 2: Complete and submit the Energy Efficiency Compliance Milestone - Step 3: Complete and submit the Proof of Project Milestone - Step 4: Complete and submit the Incentive Claim Package
+(Application Deposit is applicable for systems ≥ 10 kW) - Step 2: Complete and submit the Energy Efficiency Compliance Milestone(Option to submit Step 4 with Step 3 if preferred) - Step 3: Complete and submit the Proof of Project Milestone - Step 4: (Optional) Complete and submit the Progress Payment Request Package - Step 5: Complete and submit the Incentive Claim Package

-4.1.5 Submit Upfront Technical Assistance Request (Track A projects only)
+4.2.1 Submit Upfront Technical Assistance Request (Track A projects only)

 To request Upfront Technical Assistance from the SOMAH program, the Host Customer must submit an Upfront Technical Assistance (TA) Request through PowerClerk.
-The Request will be date and time stamped in PowerClerk to identify the Host Customer's position within the program pipeline and incentive funds will be earmarked for a period of three months.
-If a Reservation Request Package has not been submitted within the three-month period, the funds will be released.
-See Section 2.2, General

-SOMAH Eligibility Guidelines, for eligibility information as it pertains to the regulatory agreement and the certificate of occupancy requirements for receiving Upfront Technical Assistance.
+The Request will be date and time stamped in PowerClerk to identify the Host Customer's position within the program pipeline.
+Once the Upfront Technical Assistance Approval notification is issued incentive funds will be earmarked for a period of 180 days three months from the date of the Upfront TA Approval notification.
+If a Reservation Request Package has not been submitted within the 180--daythree-month period, the funds will be released.
+See Section 2.2, General Eligibility Guidelines, for eligibility information as it pertains to the regulatory agreement and the certificate of occupancy requirements for receiving Upfront Technical Assistance.